cpjk/cool/bitwise.md

 # Bitwise Operations
-- XOR is basically bitwise addition on a set number of digits.
+- XOR is basically bitwise addition on a set number of digits, without wrapping.